CanyonWind/Single-Path-One-Shot-NAS-MXNet/README.md

 |    NASNET-A|  564M |  5.3M |  74.0   |   91.6   | 3.28 | - | - |
 |    PNASNET|  588M |  5.1M |  74.2   |   91.9   | 3.29 | - | - |

-*According to [this issue](https://github.com/megvii-model/ShuffleNet-Series/issues/5), the official released model has been exhaustedly tuned and trained multiple times with the reported top-1 accuracy ranging `[74.1 ~ 74.9]`.
+*According to [this issue](https://github.com/megvii-model/ShuffleNet-Series/issues/5), the official released model has been trained  multiple times with the reported top-1 accuracy ranging `[74.1 ~ 74.9]`.
 Others using the official pytorch release have obtained accuracies ranging `[73.7 ~ 73.9]`.
-Our implementation has only been trained once and not been specifically tuned.
+Our implementation has only been trained once.

 | Model                  | FLOPs | # of Params   | Top - 1 | Top - 5 | [Σ Normalized Scores](https://micronet-challenge.github.io/scoring_and_submission.html) | Scripts | Logs |
 | :--------------------- | :-----: | :------:  | :-----: | :-----: | :---------------------: | :-----: |  :-----: |